Single Pixel Reconstruction for One-stage Instance Segmentation: Single Pixel Reconstruction Network

 \subsection{Mask Branch}

-To achieve the goal of one-stage instance segmentation, two core problems need to be well resolved: 1) how to \emph{encode} sufficient spatial and semantic information into each single pixel on the convolutional features; 2) how to \emph{decode} the instance mask from features with respect to a single pixel.
-To address the two problems, we proposed an Encoder-and-Decoder-like structure.
-The encoder part we perform a multi-scale fusion so that details of object's morphological information are embedded within each pixel.
-After that, we sample pixels which are most likely to locate at the center of any instances which are called positive pixels, and perform a decoder \cite{chen2018encoder}-like reconstruction process.
-Each positive pixel is gradually reconstructed into a 32 $\times$ 32 score map which denotes the mask of its corresponding instance mask.
+To address the two problems proposed in the beginning of Section \ref{SPRNet}, we propose an Encoder-and-Decoder-like structure.
+The encoder part is primarily referred to as the GFPN learning, we nevertheless propose a multi-scale fusion scheme to enhance the encoder part so that details of object's morphological information are embedded into each pixel.
+After that, we sample pixels which are most likely to locate at the center of the instances, and perform a decoder \cite{DBLP:journals/corr/abs-1802-02611}-like reconstruction process.
+We name these pixels as positive pixels, each of which is gradually reconstructed as a 32 $\times$ 32 score map that denotes the mask of its corresponding instance.
 See Figure \ref{fig:2}. ({ 3.2}) for more details.

+\textbf{Multi-scale Fusion:} To endow a single pixel with enough information, we apply four additional convolution operations to feature maps before mask estimation, including a $1\times 1$ convolution with 256 channels and three $3\times 3$ convolutions with dilation rates at [2, 4, 6], and each has 128 channels, see Figure \ref{fig:32} for more details.
+After channel-wise concatenating these feature maps, each single pixel carries morphological information across various scales and has large receptive fields embedded.
+The usage of the convolutions with dilation is necessary because the sampled pixel may not locate at the very center of an instance, it therefore has to see `wider' for better capturing information of the entire instance.